yaoman1324/yaoman1324.github.io/_pages/2_research.md

 * Study 1: Conducting computational text analysis on a representative online corpus to examine gender perceptions of Chinese names in the broad cultural environment.

-* Study 2: Conducting an online survey experiment about gender perceptions and racialized stereotypes of Chinese names.
+* Study 2: Conducting an online survey experiment about gender perceptions and racialized stereotypes of Chinese names among U.S. individuals.

 * Study 3: Conducting interviews with Chinese international students about degendring and misgendering as their name-based microaggression experience.